Ozame/aigrad/gradu/NOTES.md

 (also Fink model; Salminen 2011, s11.
 Fig 2: process model)

 Each phase produces a subresult to be used in the next one.
 This process results in a **systematic map of the area.**
-This can and should be further visualized using for example **bubblegraphs** (Mononen 2018 and Petersen et al. 2008).
+This can and should be further visualized using for example **bubblegraphs or heatmaps** (Mononen 2018 and Petersen et al. 2008).
 This helps to more easily spot the **focus points and gaps** in the research.

 #### Some references on the litrev methods: